Kitchen Remodels and Panel Capacity: Questions Before Cabinets Lock In

 What loads actually change in the new kitchen

 Induction ranges, double ovens, beverage centers, and larger hood fans all shift continuous and peak draw compared with the appliances you are removing.
-Write a simple list of what you plan to plug in or hardwire, including the small loads people forget such as undercabinet lighting and instant hot taps.
+Write a simple list of what you plan to plug in or hardwire, including small loads people forget such as under-cabinet lighting and instant-hot taps.
 If you already tripped breakers when the coffee maker and toaster oven ran together last Thanksgiving, say so.
 That pattern will still exist until someone maps circuits honestly.
-For the mindset of reading circuits at home, pair this read with garage and basement circuits when spring tool season returns because the same habit of listing loads helps kitchens too.
+For the mindset of listing loads room by room, pair this read with garage and basement circuits when spring tool season returns because the same habit helps kitchens too.

 How surge and backup plans intersect with remodel timing